sq-meng/multiflexxlib/README.md

 |3|8.000747|5.000747|294.8735|0|1p 180v|1p 180v|3660 pts|
 |4|8.000747|5.500747|294.8735|0|1p 180v|1p 180v|3782 pts|

 >The binning process considers any two values that are different by less than tolerance threshold to be identical.
 Defaults are energy: 0.05meV, temperature: 1K, angles 0.2&deg; and magnetic field 0.05T.
 Partially and fully repeating and overlapping scans will be dealt with in a sensible manner.
+A3-A4 scans with very small A4 step size will be binned correctly.

 #### Plotting data
-Let's suppose you want plots for data index number 0, 1, 2, 3 and 4:

-`p = alldata.plot(subset=[0,1,2,3,4])`
+`p = alldata.plot(subset=[0,1,2,3,4])` Plots data with index 0 ~ 4.
->`[0,1,2,3,4]` here represents a `list` in Python.
-The `subset` parameter could be omitted if you want to plot all possible plots like in this case.
+>Add, remove or replace numbers in `[0,1,2,3,4]` to select data entries you want.
+The `subset` parameter can be omitted if you want to plot all possible plots (like in this case).
 A `Plot2D` object is returned to name p.
 A graph will be generated.
 Plots can be panned and zoomed using controls in graph window.

 The returned `Plot2D` object can be used to access graph customization methods and 1D-cuts.

-It is common for accidental Bragg scattering spurions to exhibit much higher intensity than inelastic signals.
-To crop out such spurions:
+Accidental Bragg scattering spurions can have high intensity that drown out inelastic signals.
+To Crop out such intensities:

+`p.auto_lim()`

+This attempts to detect if there is a couple of pixels that have way higher counts than the rest, and cut these out.

 `p.set_plim(pmin=0, pmax=99.7)`

-This limits dynamic range to 0.0% to 99.7%, ignoring the highest 0.3%.
+This limits color map scale to 99.7th percentile of pixels, leaving out the highest 0.3%.

-The users are encouraged to explore other available methods for graphical customization.

 #### Cutting data
-It might be interesting to do a 1D-cut on 1st and 3rd plots, which is done as follows:
+It might be interesting extract an 1-D subset (1D cut), which is done as follows:

 `c = p.cut_voronoi([1, 1, 1], [1.1, 1.1, 1], subset=[0, 2])`